Russia hopes to agree new S-400 missile deal with Turkey next year

 “We hope that in the first half of 2020 we will sign the contract documents,” RIA cited Mikheev as saying.
 “But I want to stress that military technical cooperation with Turkey is not limited to the supply of the S-400s.
 We have big plans ahead.”

+Turkish President Tayyip Erdogan told members of his AK party in parliament that the country planned to have its own, locally-made jet fighter ready in 5-6 years.

-As Mikheev’s comments emerged, President Tayyip Erdogan was cited on Tuesday as saying Turkish and U.S. officials would conduct efforts until April to sort out the dispute between the NATO allies over the S-400s.
+He was earlier cited as saying Turkish and U.S. officials would conduct efforts until April to sort out the dispute between the NATO allies over the S-400 missile defense system.

 “There is a process that is ongoing until April.
 Our defense and foreign ministers will carry out these efforts.
 We need to see where we get with these efforts,” broadcaster NTV reported him as saying when asked how they would resolve the row.